maayazed/employee-tracker/README.md

 <br>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;⚠️ Users are required to provide their MySQL password and a user for the database following the .env.EXAMPLE file provided within this repository.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;⚠️ Users are required to provide their MySQL password and a user for the database following the .env.EXAMPLE file provided within this &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;repository.
 </div>

 <hr>